Cascella-Group-UiO/HyMD/paper.md

 # Features

-Apart from a minimal set of high-performance Fortran kernels, the entirety of HyMD is written in python.
+Apart from a minimal set of high-performance Fortran kernels, the entirety of HyMD is written in Python.
 This makes extending the software with new functionality easy, enabling fast prototyping of new features.
 The key components of HyMD include:

 - Standard hPF interaction functionals, with the option to specify *any* (local or otherwise) functional, which is automatically handled through symbolic differentiation and numpy vectorization.
 - Density filtering (with any user-provided filter function), enabling canonical hPF or HhPF simulations with tunable coarse-graining scale which can be changed *on-the-fly*.